Nelly Korda World Ranking 2026: Back at No. 1 After Chevron Championship Victory

 The Dominant 2024 Season

-Korda unleashed a historic run of dominance throughout 2024.
+Korda put together one of the most dominant seasons women’s golf had seen in a generation throughout 2024.
 She captured seven total LPGA Tour victories.

 This incredible streak included five consecutive tournament wins.
 Her fifth straight win was her second major championship at the Chevron Championship.